UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 - **Username:** debian
 - **Password:** temppwd

-On the host, using the FTP client, transfer the build executable in `build/ExoTestMachine_APP`, along with the contents of the `initRobot` folder, to the Beaglebone.
+On the host, using the FTP client, transfer the build executable in `build/ExoTestMachine_APP`, along with the contents of the `script` folder, to the Beaglebone.

 Alternatively, you can use the [script/uploadBB.sh](script/uploadBB.sh) to automatically upload the content of the script folder and the build/\*APP to the BeagleBone through ssh.

-> Note: The `initRobot` folder contains scripts for setting up the CAN interfaces that CORC uses for communication
+> Note: The `script` folder contains scripts for setting up the CAN interfaces that CORC uses for communication.
+In case you use a PEAK CAN USB device, make sure to either use the `initPCAN` script or to manually setup the CAN queue length to 1000 (`ifconfig can0 txqueuelen 1000`).

-**[DEPLOY-LOCAL]** This entire step is not required if you are running on your development machine - just note the location of your `ExoTestMachine_APP` and `initRobot` folder.
+**[DEPLOY-LOCAL]** This entire step is not required if you are running on your development machine - just note the location of your `ExoTestMachine_APP` and `script` folder.

 ## Run Virtual ExoTestMachine